mburakunuvar/Docker-Kubernetes-Cheatsheets/Z13-Deployments with Kubernetes/part13.md

 How to use docker-client to interact with minikube vm as well as docker for Mac (local copy)

+Whenever you use a `docker cli` command like docker ps when docker is invoked it's going to look at a set of environment variables to decide what copy of docker- server it is supposed to connect to an attempt to execute this command.
+So when we run this `minicube docker-env `and command with the `eval` command especially it's going to set up some new environment variables that we're going to tell docker cli to reach into the virtual machine to find the copy of docker server that is supposed to work work with.

 ```bash
 $ eval $(minikube docker-env)